wp-plugins/uk-weather-observations/readme.txt

 [uk-wops]

-== Configuration ==
+= Configuration =

 The plugin is pre-configured by default to display recent weather observations for Marazion, Cornwall.
 To change this,

-= 1.
-Go to WP-Admin -> Settings -> UK Weather Observations =
+1. Go to WP-Admin -> Settings -> UK Weather Observations

-= 2.
-Enter the BBC location code for the location that you are interested in =
+2. Enter the BBC location code for the location that you are interested in

-= 3.
-Click on 'Save Changes' to save the new location and update the weather information for it =
+3. Click on 'Save Changes' to save the new location and update the weather information for it

 No other configuration is normally required.

 To find your BBC location code, go to www.bbc.co.uk/weather/5day.shtml and search for your nearest town or large village.

 If the search is successful, your BBC location code is the 4 digit number at the end of the URL.
-For example, if you search for ‘Marazion’, the search result URL is http://www.bbc.co.uk/weather/5day.shtml?id=3737 - the BBC location code is 3737.
+For example, if you search for 'Marazion', the search result URL is http://www.bbc.co.uk/weather/5day.shtml?id=3737 - the BBC location code is 3737.

 If the search is not successful, you are given the option of a post code search, which will give similar results, but does not always seem to choose the closest weather observation.

 == Support ==

-If you have comments, problems or suggestions or see something in the code which is not compliant with the WordPress Plugin Codex, please add a comment at http://www.clive-publishing.com/2009/01/uk-weather-observations-plugin-for-wordpress/, create a post at the WordPress support forum (tag it with “uk-weather-observations”) or send an email to clive@clive-publishing.com.
+If you have comments, problems or suggestions or see something in the code which is not compliant with the WordPress Plugin Codex, please add a comment at http://www.clive-publishing.com/2009/01/uk-weather-observations-plugin-for-wordpress/, create a post at the WordPress support forum (tag it with 'uk-weather-observations') or send an email to clive@clive-publishing.com.

-If you think you’ve found a bug, please send an email to clive@clive-publishing.com and I will do my best to fix it.
+If you think you've found a bug, please send an email to clive@clive-publishing.com and I will do my best to fix it.